visivo-io/visivo/mkdocs/reference/props-docs/choroplethmapbox.md

 ## Overview

+!!! danger

+    You need a mapbox api key to use choroplethmapbox traces.

 The `choroplethmapbox` trace type is used to create choropleth maps on top of a Mapbox layer.
 It’s a more advanced form of the standard `choropleth` trace, allowing for greater control over map projections, interactivity, and advanced map features like zooming and tilting.

 With `choroplethmapbox`, you can visualize data across geographic regions on Mapbox maps, and customize the map's appearance using layers, color scales, and hover labels.